redbadger/awesome-badger/_posts/2022-07-13-in-defence-of-the-testing-pyramid.md

 1. When a layer of testing starts slowing you down, reduce the volume of that layer and replace it by coverage on the lower layers.
 Introduce new forms of testing on lower layers.
 1. Do not give in to the temptation of moving layers “left” in the development process, executing the more expensive ones earlier or more often.

 The last principle is worth talking about a little more.
 It suggests, for example, that running automated, system level, end to end test on each pull requests, as tempting as it sounds, is not worth the effort and complexity.
 End to end tests require an environment to run in (see assumptions), which would need to be created and destroyed (or allocated and cleaned up) for each pull request.
-In my experience, this is really complex, slow and highly unlikely to pay off in additional confidence gained, compared to running the end to end tests on the main branch, after merging the pull request.
+In my experience, this is really complex, slow and highly unlikely to pay off in additional confidence gained, compared to running the end to end test(s) on the main branch, after merging the pull request.

 With these principles, I hope the model is now actually useful - clear, complete and actionable.
 It should be possible to take every form of testing you can think of, decide what layer it belongs to, and therefore where and when it should execute.